 - applications and online content designed to enable and encourage self-sufficiency, participation, and collaboration.

 Digital Equity is a condition in which all individuals and communities have the information technology capacity needed for full participation in our society, democracy, and economy.
 Digital Equity is necessary for civic and cultural participation, employment, lifelong learning, and access to essential services.
-According to CoSN, digital equity includes the four pillars to ensure students can participate in a wide spectrum of digital learning activities:
+Expanding the work of CoSN with additional research on the educational gaps that can be created by lack of access to the what student needs, digital equity includes the four pillars to ensure students can participate in a wide spectrum of digital learning activities: internet at home for designated school use not leveraged by more than two students, access to the internet at the time they need it, digital literacy skills for student and adults, as well as digital resources/content/instructional tools to complete learning activities.

 NDIA recommends the American Library Association’s definition of Digital Literacy via their Digital Literacy Taskforce: